-Whether your parenting plan was negotiated by you and your spouse or ordered by a judge, sometimes a change in circumstances can require a modification to your existing placement and custody arrangements.
+Whether your parenting plan was negotiated by you and the other parent, or ordered by a judge, sometimes a change in circumstances can require a modification to your existing placement and custody arrangements.

 We can help you pursue a modification if you need to adjust your parenting schedule because of a “substantial change in circumstances,” which could include:

 - A new job